reloni/carthage_cache/README.md

 ## Install
 There're two ways: using precompiled binary or building from sources.

+**Note:** in CI/CD systems precompiled binary usage is the recommended way.
 ### Download binary
 Paste that at a Terminal prompt:
 ```bash